President of Azerbaijan

 The primary workplace is the presidential building (also known as the presidential apparatus) on Istiglaliyyat Street in Baku.
-Ilham Aliyev, son of the former president, Heydar, was elected the 4th and current president on 31 October 2003 after his father's resignation due to his deteriorating health and eventually died several months later.
+Ilham Aliyev, son of the former president, Heydar, was elected the 4th and current president on 31 October 2003 after his father's resignation due to his deteriorating health.

 Selection process and term

 Eligibility

 Candidates for the position must be Azerbaijani citizens without age restrictions and have lived in Azerbaijan for at least 10 years.
 According to the Constitution of Azerbaijan, the same person can be on the post of President an unlimited number of terms.

 Election

 Each faction in the National Assembly has the right to nominate a candidate for the presidential elections.
 The minimum number of signatures for a presidential candidate fielded by a political party with no parliamentary representation is 40,000, before amendments to the law.

 Term of office

 Prior to 2009, the term of office was five years, with a maximum of two terms.
 A referendum in 2009 removed the limit on the number of terms, and in 2016, another referendum increased the term to seven years.
 According to the Azerbaijani administration, a longer term would provide for more continuity in decision-making.
 The Venice Commission, of which Azerbaijan is a member, warned that this and other provisions of the referendum gave "unprecedented" authority to the president, and could severely upset the balance of power.